wombleton/gitlaw-nz/acts/H/Human Rights Act 1993.md

 ##### 111 Witnesses' allowances

-*   (1) Every witness attending before the Tribunal to give evidence pursuant to a summons shall be entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Summary Proceedings Act 1957][363], and those regulations shall apply accordingly.
+*   (1) Every witness attending before the Tribunal to give evidence pursuant to a summons shall be entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Criminal Procedure Act 2011][364], and those regulations shall apply accordingly.

     (2) On each occasion on which the Tribunal issues a summons under [section 109(1)][195], the Tribunal, or the person exercising the power of the Tribunal under subsection (3) of that section, shall fix an amount which, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, shall be paid or tendered to the witness.